 - Extract teeth and reduce the bone to the top of the Fixation Base.
-Ensure a smooth, horizontal plane of bone following the upper plane of the Fixation Base.
-This must be a smooth transition or the Carrier Guide will not seat.
+Ensure a smooth, horizontal plane of bone following the upper plane of the fixation base.
+This must be a smooth transition or the Carrier Guide (next page) will not seat.

 - If the Fixation Base was removed to perform extractions, insert Fixation Base using finger pressure on each pin until they are mostly seated, then use the surgical mallet to ensure full seat of each pin if needed.

 - If posterior area has a step up due to bone reduction, use a bur to create a sloped transition.

 Stage 3: Osteotomy Guide

 - Using the CHROME Locks, connect the Osteotomy Guide to the bone guide and ensure a passive connection.

 - Test the Fully Guided Kit parts and ensure passive fit of each site.